digitalTraceData/digitalTraceData.github.io/project.md

   -  Do supporters of Donald Trump spread more hate speech on social media in the month after the July 13th assassination attempt compared to the month before the attempt?
   -  What attitudes towards the actions of radical climate activists are visible on Reddit?
 - Take a quick look at the [PRIDE Questionnaire for approval Single Study](https://ferb.sites.uu.nl/wp-content/uploads/sites/432/2025/05/PRIDE-Questionnaire-for-approval-Single-Study.docx), which helps conduct the project in an ethically responsible manner and in accordance with legislation.
 You will only need to complete it for the second assignment, but it is a good idea to start thinking about the ethical implications of your project from the beginning.
 - Start collecting the data using the methods explained in the lectures/labs: either data donation/plug-ins (lab 2), or scraping/APIs (lab 3).
 In the unlikely case that you are using participants, you will need to create an informed consent form.
-For that, talk with your project supervisor (either Thijs or Laura).
+For that, talk with your project supervisor (Thijs).
 - Participate in the first peer-review workshop (week 3) to discuss your progress.
 Prepare a few (<5) slides with your progress which indicates on what topics each group member worked (each slide should contain the contributors).
 Bring already some of the collected data and 2-3 questions you want feedback on.
 The teacher may ask any group member the checkpoint questions below, and we expect everyone in the group to be able to answer them:
   - What broader phenomenon or target population are you studying, and what observed population or trace data do you actually have?
   - Why is this digital trace data a plausible proxy for your research question, and what does it fail to capture because of the platform, tool, or data source?
   - What exact collection route are you using (scraping, API, data donation, plug-in, or another method), and what are your inclusion rules, unit of analysis, and first signs of missing or distorted data?
 - Finish collecting the data and discuss the errors (representation and measurement) that you anticipate when answering the research question with the proposed data.
 - Participate in the second peer-review workshop (week 4) to discuss your progress.
 Prepare a few slides with your progress and 2-3 questions you want feedback on.
 The teacher may ask any group member the checkpoint questions below, and we expect everyone in the group to be able to answer them:
-  - Can you draw the path from target phenomenon to final dataset and identify where representation errors enter, such as coverage, sampling or search terms, non-participation, deleted content, moderation, ranking, or unavailable data?
+  - **Representation:** Draw the path: **target population → data-source population → accessible or recruited units → scraped or donated data → analytic dataset**.
+At each step, who or what might be missing or overrepresented?
-  - For each key variable, what concept do you want to measure, what proxy do you actually observe, and what measurement errors may enter through platform design, metadata limits, scraping or API extraction, preprocessing, bots, duplicates, or language choices?
+  - **Measurement:** For each key concept, draw the path: **concept → observable behaviour or content → recorded digital trace → scraped or donated data → processed variable**.
+At each step, what could distort the measurement?
-  - Which two or three errors most threaten your answer to the research question, in what direction might they bias your findings, and what validation, comparison, or sensitivity check can you still do?
+  - **Evaluation:** Which errors most threaten your conclusions, and how could you assess or reduce them?
 - Finish assessing the errors in the data, ideally by comparing the data with other sources of information (e.g. representative surveys).
 - Submit a short report (<1,000 words excluding references and potential figures) in week 5 (see weekly schedule).
 The link for handing in the report can be found on the course’s homepage.